MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-configure-production-processes.md

 ---
 title: Configure Production Processes
-description: To convert material into produced end items, production resources, such as bills of material, routings, machine operators, and machinery must be set up in the system.
+description: 'To convert material into produced end items, production resources, such as bills of material, routings, machine operators, and machinery must be set up in the system.'
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.form: 99000768, 99000779, 99000780, 99000866
+ms.search.form: '99000768, 99000779, 99000780, 99000866'
 ms.date: 04/01/2021
 ms.author: edupont
-ms.openlocfilehash: 0ae567c2ac44c1b8b272b7a7f2ed1e9ba4826b60
-ms.sourcegitcommit: 8ad79e0ec6e625796af298f756a142624f514cf3
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 09/30/2022
-ms.locfileid: "9605782"
 ---
-# <a name="setting-up-manufacturing"></a>Setting Up Manufacturing
+# Setting Up Manufacturing

 To convert material into produced end items, production resources, such as bills of material, routings, machine operators, and machinery must be set up in the system.